How to Turn Your Kindle Ebook Into a Print Book

 Headers, footers, and page numbers are particularly frustrating since if you change the settings for one of them, it could change something else before or after that change if not perfectly set up.
 Aargh!
 Trust me, I’ve spent more hours than I care to remember getting page numbers and headers right in my own and clients' print books.

 While I always recommend that authors learn Microsoft Word, if you have no experience working with it, this is not the time to start learning it!
-If your Microsoft Word experience is zero, you will reduce your frustration and get a better result by hiring a virtual assistant who’s a wiz at using Word OR by ordering Interior Formatting services from Createspace (but then why not just publish on Createspace and contact Amazon to connect the two editions?).
+If your Microsoft Word experience is zero, you will reduce your frustration and get a better result by hiring a virtual assistant or freelancer who’s a wiz at using Word.

-If all you have is Word, that could be quite a project.
 As with formatting the interior, you may need to get help from a book cover designer to get this in print-ready form.
-Createspace does offer these book cover design services, or you could hire your own designer through sites such as Fiverr.
+You could hire your own designer through sites such as Fiverr.
 Then you would merely upload the completed cover design file during the setup process.